faizalrf/documentation/Circular-Replication.md

 server_id=2000
 ```

-Take note of the "Replication Durability" section in the configuration, it will slow down the replication process purely because of the additional IO that is done here but highly recommended.
+Take note of the "Replication Durability" section in the configuration.
+It will slow down the replication process because of the additional IO done here but is highly recommended.

-Node-1 amd Node-2 configuration is identical except for the `gtid_domain_id` and `server_id`.
-Generally `gtid_domain_id` is kept the same for all the nodes within the same Primary/Replica cluster but since this is a multi-master circular replication setup, a distinct `gtid_domain_id` is mandatory.
+Node-1 and Node-2 configuration is identical except for the `gtid_domain_id` and `server_id`.
+Generally, `gtid_domain_id` is kept the same for all the nodes within the same Primary/Replica cluster, but since this is a multi-master circular replication setup, a distinct `gtid_domain_id` is mandatory.

 ### Replication User

-Once the configuration setup is done and both the servers have restarted successfully, we can now create a replication user `rep_user@'%'` with spicific replicaiton grants.
+Once the configuration setup is done and both the servers have restarted successfully, we can create a replication user `rep_user@'%'` with specific replication grants.
 This is the same user we would create for the standard replication.

-***Note:** This user is created only on Node-1, this will automatically get replicated to Node-2 once the one way replication is done.*
+***Note:** This user is created only on Node-1.
+This will automatically get replicated to Node-2 once the one-way replication is done.*

 ```
 MariaDB [(none)]> create user rep_user@'%' identified by 'VerySecretPassw0rd!';